flightctl/flightctl.github.io/docs/user/managing-devices.md

 Once approved, the device will get issued its initial management certificate and get registered to the device inventory and is now ready to be managed.

-## Viewing and Customizing the Device System Information
+## Viewing the Device Inventory and Device Details

 Flight Control automatically gathers system information from each device to help identify its hardware, OS, and environment.
 This data is shown in the `status.systemInfo` field.
 Fields can optionally be promoted to labels during the enrollment process, this must be done manually or through external automation.
 Promoting fields to labels enables powerful grouping and querying capabilities, such as filtering devices by region or OS version.
 You can also define your own fields in `status.systemInfo.customInfo`, allowing the agent to collect user-defined metadata through custom commands.